HadroTOPS: A Monte Carlo Event Generator For Hadron Production In Two-Photon Scattering In Electron Positron Collisions

-{\em Solution method:}\\ In this code, the leading-order QED calculation from Refs.~\cite{Bonneau:1973kg,Budnev:1975poe,Pascalutsa:2012pr} for the inclusive and single-meson production process $e^+e^-\to e^+e^-X$ is extended to the fully exclusive two-meson ($M_1 M_2$) production process $e^+e^-\to e^+e^- M_1 M_2$, and combined with the highly efficient phase-space generation algorithm outlined in Ref.~\cite{Schuler:1997ex}.
-This combination enables an accurate leading QED description of two-photon production for any hadronic final state, with a uniform decay distribution, making it a suitable tool for partial wave analyses.
+{\em Solution method:}\\ {In this code, the leading-order QED calculation for the inclusive and single-meson production process $e^+e^- \to e^+e^- X$ from Refs.~\cite{Bonneau:1973kg, Budnev:1975poe, Pascalutsa:2012pr} is extended to the fully exclusive two-meson ($M_1 M_2$) production process $e^+e^- \to e^+e^- M_1 M_2$.
+This is combined with the phase-space generation algorithm outlined in Ref.~\cite{Schuler:1997ex} which, via a specialized mapping detailed below, eliminates the cross section's dependence on the momentum transfers, $(t_1 t_2)^{-1}$.
+This approach significantly enhances numerical stability, particularly in the critical region of small photon virtualities.} This combination enables an accurate leading QED description of two-photon production for any hadronic final state, with a uniform decay distribution, making it a suitable tool for partial wave analyses.
 Being able to incorporate theoretical calculations and experimental results of the cross section of two-photon processes, the generator can simulate the two-photon production of any hadronic final states for which the relevant information is provided.
 For the two-meson production channels, explicit estimates are given based on a dispersive formalism to incorporate the (virtual) two-photon fusion process $\gamma^{(\ast)} \gamma^{(\ast)} \to M_1 M_2$.
-The program is designed to be easily extendable, allowing for the inclusion of additional hadronic final states or more refined hadronic models in future developments.
+The program is designed to be easily extendable, allowing for the inclusion of additional hadronic final states or more refined hadronic models in future developments. \end{small}